youngmin1205/Technical-Interview/interview-question3/questions3.md

 </div>
 </details>

-## Q. How do you secure your 3-tier web application in the cloud?
+## Q. How do you secure your 3-tier web application in the cloud? (duplicate)
 <details>
 <summary>
 Answer - WIP</summary>